harshgupta1810/Audio_Classification-/README.md

-# Audio Classification using MFCC and Neural Networks
+# Audio Alchemy: Audio Classification using MFCC and Neural Networks

 This project is an implementation of audio classification using Mel-Frequency Cepstral Coefficients (MFCC) and Neural Networks.
-The code provided here is the first part of the project, which includes data preprocessing, feature extraction, model creation, and training.
+Uncover impressive performance metrics and practical real-world applications of our audio classification project.

 ## Dataset Description